Islanders

 Eliminated: Episode 3

-Ultimately, Episode 3’s dumping came down to an Islander vote between the two contestants that had broken heart necklaces: Kendall Washington and Charlie.
+Ultimately, Episode 3’s dumping came down to an Islander vote between the two contestants that had broken heart necklaces: Kendall and Charlie.
 More contestants wanted Kendall to stay, so Charlie had to leave the villa.
 The circumstances were similar to Charlie’s Love Island USA Season 7 elimination, though this time around, it came a few episodes earlier.